 For designers who work in the healthcare industry, creating UX design to accommodate HIPAA laws has become a gold standard.
-Protecting patient privacy is a given and designing software to transmit information in a secure way is no longer a rare skill, rather just a specialty.
-However, as of January 18, 2018, there is now a new challenge for healthcare organizations to overcome: compliance with 508 standards.
+Protecting patient privacy is a given and designing software to transmit information securely is no longer a rare skill, rather just a specialty.
+However, as of January 18, 2018, there is now a new challenge to overcome: compliance with 508 standards for healthcare organizations.
 These standards now require federal websites and software to be accessible by people with disabilities.

 The Rehabilitation Act of 1973 was the first law that required that all federal agencies provide individuals with disabilities with reasonable accommodation.
 These regulations were updated in 1998 to include section 508, the Electronic and Information Technology Accessibility Standards, which extended the existing regulations to digital and electronic technology.
-However, since it has been nearly two decades since its last update, the Access Board implemented a new "refresh" to the 508 standards, which went into effect on January 18, 2018.
-These new standards bring the language up to current on today’s technology for websites and software applications.
+However, since it has been nearly two decades since its last update, the Access Board implemented a new “refresh” to the 508 standards, which went into effect on January 18, 2018.
+These new standards for UX design on healthcare websites and apps bring the language up to date for websites and software applications.

 To be compliant with 508 Standards, your website and application must be accessible by people:

 Furthermore, if your website or application requires hardware, this hardware must meet compliance standards as well.
-Hardware devices with user interfaces must also be compliant, and/or allow for a user to attach and utilize their own assistive devices (ie: a screen reader).
+Hardware devices with user interfaces must also be compliant and/or allow for a user to attach and utilize their own assistive devices (e.g. a screen reader).

 How 508 Applies to Healthcare

 With the new update, all government healthcare organizations and the vendors that they use are now required to be in compliance with 508 standards.
-This, therefore, not only impacts federal organizations, but any software, device or website which is used by federal healthcare services including Medicaid, Medicare, Insurance Exchanges, veterans and military healthcare, and more.
+This not only impacts federal organizations but any software, device, or website which is used by federal healthcare services including Medicaid, Medicare, insurance exchanges, veterans, military healthcare, and more.

 UX design for 508 Compliance

 The challenge that organizations now face is that very few UX designers are familiar with UX design for 508 compliance.
-It’s a highly skilled type of designing and requires comprehensive understanding how different design aspects affects people with varying levels of disabilities.
-For example, there are strict guidelines on how websites can use strobing images, as more than 3 flashes per second is a known trigger for seizures.
+It’s a highly skilled type of designing and requires comprehensive understanding how different design aspects impact people with varying levels of disability.
+For example, there are strict guidelines on how websites can use strobing images, as more than three flashes per second is a known trigger for seizures.
 A designer must also understand how adaptive devices, such as screen readers, will read the text on their screen and the design must accommodate for this.

 Text Alternatives: Provide text alternatives for any non-text content so that it can be changed into other forms people need, such as large print, braille, speech, symbols or simpler language.